 We collect your data when you contact us directly or interact with us via a third party to:

 - Sign up to receive our newsletter

 - Engage with us on social media

 - Connect with us online

-BY EMAIL, SMS & PHONE: We will only communicate for campaigning and fundraising purposes via these channels if you have given us your consent for us to do so.
-As is your right you can withdraw your consent for any method of communication at any time.
-All our campaigning and fundraising emails include an unsubscribe link, and you can also contact us via the details in section 14.
+BY EMAIL, SMS & PHONE: We will send communications by these channels if you have given consent for us to do so or if we feel that our interaction would be beneficial to your organisation.
+As is your right you can withdraw from any communication at any time.
+All our emails will include an unsubscribe link, and you can also contact us via the details in section 14.

-BY SOCIAL MEDIAL ADVERTSING: If you are a social media user, we may use tools provided by the leading social media platforms, such as Facebook, to reach individuals likely to engage with and respond to our campaigns.
-If you have participated in our campaigns and haven’t opted out, we may contact you via social media advertising.
-We may also use your profile anonymously, and in conjunction with many other profiles, to identify audiences that are also likely to engage with our campaigns and thereby help us achieve our charitable mission and objectives.
+BY SOCIAL MEDIAL ADVERTSING: If you are a social media user, we may use tools provided by the leading social media platforms, such as Facebook or LinkedIn, to reach our food business audiences.
+If you have participated in our work and haven’t opted out, we may contact you via social media advertising.
+We may also use your profile anonymously, and in conjunction with many other profiles, to identify audiences that are also likely to engage with us and thereby help us achieve our charitable mission and food business objectives.

 9. How Long Do we Keep Your Data?

 Your data is retained for as long as is necessary for the purpose that it was collected for.
 We are obliged to keep certain data to fulfil certain legal obligations and matters of record keeping e.g. financial records which we are required to keep for 6 years.
 Any data that is retained is minimised to ensure that we are keeping only that which is required.
 We will securely delete all data when it is no longer required.